bitcoin-dev-project/warnet/docs/logging_monitoring.md

 ### Warnet network level logging

-For information like:
+Fetch logs from the warnet RPC server `rpc-0`, which is in charge of orchestrating the network.

+Examples of information provided:

 - how many tanks are running
 - what scenarios are running
-- RPC requests
+- warnet RPC requests

-To run these `warcli network logs` or `warcli network logs --follow`.
+Commands: `warcli network logs` or `warcli network logs --follow`.

-These logs are fetched from the warnet RPC server `rpc-0`, which is in charge of orchestrating the network.
+See more details in [warcli](/docs/warcli.md#warcli-network-logs)

 ### Bitcoin Core logs